Meta Data#

 Intuition#

 This is a classic sliding window with a uniqueness constraint.
 Maintain a window that contains no duplicates.
-Move the right pointer forward; while nums[right]
+Move the right pointer forward; while nums[right] is already in the window, shrink from the left by removing values and subtracting them from the running sum.
+Then insert nums[right], update the running sum, and track the maximum.

 Approach#